Methodology and Sampling in Environmental Management

 Having concluded the course, the participants are expected to be able to plan and conduct adequate sampling of water, soil and plant material in relation to environmental problems, to perform correct statistical data treatment and presentation of the results and to communicate the findings and conclusions written and oral to end-users.

-Theoretical and practical knowledge about common-practice sampling methodology to evaluate nature quality and pollution of the most important natural environments (terrestrial ecosystems, lakes, streams and sea), including which bioindicators and physical-chemical parameters that are most relevant in specific cases.
+Theoretical and practical knowledge about common-practice sampling methodology to evaluate nature quality, diversity and pollution of some of the most important natural environments (terrestrial ecosystems, sea), including which bioindicators and physical-chemical parameters that are most relevant in specific cases.

-Improved hands-on experience with field sampling, laboratory analyses and statistical data treatment, including planning and choise of methodology in relation to the environmental problem to be investigated.
+Improved hands-on experience with field sampling, laboratory analyses and statistical data treatment.
+Planning of sampling and choise of methodology in relation to the environmental problems in focus.
 Critical analysis of results obtained in relation to methodology, available resources and expertise.
 Improved experience with presentation of findings.

 Ability to independently plan, conduct and report environmental analyses.
 Qualifications to critically evaluate similar investigations, reported by others.

 The course runs for 9 weeks with lectures and mandatory (minimum 80% presence required) field work, exercises, laboratory and group work.
-Field work comprises collection of samples and data in terrestrial, freshwater and marine environments; analytical work in groups takes place in laboratories; and is complemented with statistical data analysis, discussion hours and project work leading to completion of reports.
+Field work comprises collection of samples and data in terrestrial and marine environments.
+Analytical work in groups takes place in laboratories; and is complemented with statistical data analysis, discussion hours and project work leading to completion of reports.
 Group size minimum 4 students.

 Completed BSc in Biology or equivalent.

-consisting of 10-20 lines of written, constructive feedback on positive and negative elements in each of the five mandatory reports handed in by the students.
+consisting of 10-20 lines of written, constructive feedback on positive and negative elements in each of the four mandatory reports handed in by the students.

 - 7,5 ECTS